 Gleason Grading

 Prostate cancer is a medical condition characterized by the rapid proliferation of cells within the prostate gland.
 In normal conditions, the cells within the gland tend to grow at a slower pace.
-There exist five distinct types of prostate cancer, namely, Adenocarcinomas, Small cell carcinomas, Sarcomas, Neuroendocrine tumors, and Transitional cell carcinomas.
-The most prevalent type among these is Adenocarcinoma.
+There exist five distinct types of prostate cancer: (1) adenocarcinomas, (2) small cell carcinomas, (3) sarcomas, (4) neuroendocrine tumors, and (5) transitional cell carcinomas.
+The most prevalent type among these is adenocarcinoma.
 Each of these cancer types is graded based on their level of aggressiveness.
 This grading system, known as the Gleason Score, is employed to determine the severity of cancer.
 The Gleason score is a critical diagnostic tool in the management of prostate cancer.
 This scoring system is used to grade the aggressiveness of prostate cancer, which is a heterogeneous disease that often presents with cells of varying grades.
 Typically, each patient receives two different grades, one indicating the most prominent case of cancer cells, and the other indicating the second most prominent case of cancer cells.
 Based on the Gleason score assigned to a biopsy specimen, a patient's biopsy can be assessed as healthy (lower score) or abnormal (higher score).

 The Gleason scoring system assigns each of the two most dominant grades of cancer cells a score within the 1 to 5 range.
 These individual scores are then combined to derive an overall score, which can range from 2 to 10.
 A Gleason score less than or equal to 6 typically indicates that the tissue sample is non-cancerous or that the patient's condition is not critical (Van Leenders et al., 2020).